 Corporate Social Responsibility

-Welcome to our Corporate Social Responsibility (CSR) Policy covering all of our six offices.
+Welcome to our Corporate Social Responsibility (CSR) Policy covering all of our five offices.

 Our policy sets out some examples of how we, as a firm, act responsibly on both a corporate and an individual level.
 It also sets out our CSR policy in relation to the four key responsibility areas that we have identified: